- A single static PowerPoint slide is permitted (no slide transitions, animations or 'movement' of any description)

 - The School of Graduate Studies, Queen's University and the 3 Minute Thesis Competition may make photocopies, photographs, videotapes and/or audiotapes of the presentations or material prepared for use in presentation at the 3MT®

-- Prizes for the top three participants in each heat.
+- Prizes for the top three graduate participants and best post-doc in each heat.

 - Winner: $1000 cash